 - Be careful while determining the cardinality of relationships between entities.

 - You can also create an intermediate entity with a composite key if there is no direct primary key-foreign key relationships between entities.

-Now you know how to create an entity relationship diagram in excel.
+Now you know how to create an entity relationship diagram in Excel.
 Do you have any further queries or suggestions?
 Please let us know in the comment section below.
-You can also visit our ExcelDemy blog to explore more in excel.
 Stay with us and keep learning.